prof-rossetti/intro-to-python/exercises/local-dev-setup/README.md

 ## Command-line Application

-The goal is for each student to have access to a command-line application of choice.
+The goal is to have access to a command-line application of choice, which we'll use for a variety of purposes.

 Mac users who don't already have a preferred command-line application are encouraged to use the built-in Terminal application (no need to download anything, although you may want to [customize](/exercises/command-line-computing/mac-terminal-config.md) the Terminal appearance as desired).